 - 1 Family Law Clinic

 Our faculty members have garnered prestigious awards for excellence in teaching, are frequently called upon to give expert opinions to the media, and have been recognized for their research through prominent national and international research grants.
-For more information about the achievements of our faculty members, please see our Faculty and Research webpage.
+For more information about the achievements of our faculty members, please see Faculty and Research.

 Academic and experiential opportunities